Israel and Lebanon are expected to hold talks. What do we know?

 - By Reuters -

-Israeli and Lebanese officials are expected to meet in Washington next week as US President Donald Trump seeks to calm weeks of Israeli fighting with Iran-backed Hezbollah.
+BEIRUT: Israeli and Lebanese envoys are expected to meet in Washington on Tuesday as U.S. President Donald Trump seeks to calm weeks of Israeli fighting with Iran-backed Hezbollah that has threatened to derail a fragile U.S.-Iran ceasefire.

 WHO IS FIGHTING, AND WHY?

-Israel intensified its air attacks on Lebanon during the US-Israeli war on Iran.
+Israel intensified its air attacks on Lebanon after Hezbollah fired missiles at Israel on March 2, three days into the U.S.-Israeli war on Iran.
 It has since widened a ground invasion into Lebanon’s south, ordering hundreds of thousands of Lebanese to flee villages it views as Hezbollah strongholds.

-At least 1,888 people have been killed in Israeli attacks in Lebanon.

-The current war followed a round of fighting in 2024 that saw the US broker a deal aimed at disarming Hezbollah.
-Since then, Lebanon’s government has ordered the army to establish a state monopoly on those arms.

 Hezbollah rejects calls to disarm, viewing its missiles and other weapons as an element of national defence against Israeli attacks.
 Following the 2024 deal, Israel continued to carry out strikes on what it said were Hezbollah depots and fighters.